Yexiaoxing/blog/source/_posts/Singleton-in-Python.md

 Recently, I went through some interviews from big name companies, such as Tencent and Bytedances.
 In the following posts, I would like to share some knowledge points, one for noting and another for your information.

 ## What is Singleton?
-Singleton patterni s a useful software design pattern that restricts the instantiation of a class to oe object.
+Singleton pattern is a useful software design pattern that restricts the instantiation of a class to oe object.
 When only one exactly object is needed to use across the system, it becomes useful since it reduces the instantiation time.

 A singleton class can and only can have one instance, and it should provide other objects a way to access the instance.